xubeisi/stjudecab.github.io/_pages/covidexpress.md

 {:.no_toc}
 Those were the samples you selected either checkbox or lasso function after you click "1:" or "2:" for differential expression analysis.
 For details, check "Compare expression of multiple genes" part of [Learn about cellxgene basical functions](https://chanzuckerberg.github.io/cellxgene/posts/gallery){:target="_blank"}

-##### **Why I encountered "Unexpected HTTP response 400, BAD REQUEST" when plot heatmap by "Plot top 10 DE genes" function**
+##### **Why the GSEA results different when I re-run**
 {:.no_toc}
-This happens because the samples you selected doesn't contain all "Group by" you want compare for each "Split by" group.
-You could confirm using the "Diff. groups" buttons.
+To reduce the time use, our GSEA run permutation 100 times, this increased variation of enrichment score calculation.
+In our tests, the exactly value might be different but the stable signal remains the same.
+We suggest use the GSEA plot as evidence.
+We will also implement the feature to allow user select permutation times later.

+##### **Why I encountered "Unexpected HTTP response 400, BAD REQUEST"**
+{:.no_toc}
+This usually happens because the group you tried to plot doesn't contain samples.
+We went through many tests and tried to avoid this.
+You could also try [open a browser using in private/incognito mode](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DAndroid&hl=en){:target="_blank"} and let us know in [Our Gitter Channel](https://gitter.im/covidexpress/community)

 ##### **Why I encountered "Unexpected HTTP error" or "Failure loading source"?**
 {:.no_toc}
 This usually happens when an user tried to plot his customized sample group annotation but didn't add samples to that group.
-We are still trying to find a better solution to avoid that.
-As tempory solution, you could either [clean your browser cache](https://support.google.com/accounts/answer/32050?co=GENIE.Platform%3DDesktop&hl=en){:target="_blank"} or [open a browser using in private/incognito mode](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DAndroid&hl=en){:target="_blank"}
+As tempory solution, please [open a browser using in private/incognito mode](https://support.google.com/chrome/answer/95464?co=GENIE.Platform%3DAndroid&hl=en){:target="_blank"} and let us know in [Our Gitter Channel](https://gitter.im/covidexpress/community)

+##### **Why the download button for figures didn't work**
+{:.no_toc}
+There are some technical difficulties to allow that feature due to the javascript plugin used.
+You could still download the high resolution svg figure using right-click -> "save image as".

+##### **How do report bugs**
+{:.no_toc}
+Please let us know in [Our Gitter Channel](https://gitter.im/covidexpress/community)